AngelAlvarado/custom-ordered-linked-list-analyze-access-log-file/README.md

 * Optionally lines in file will be reported into *./log_output/results.txt* @todo missing this.

-##Testing
+## Testing

 `$ ./insight_testsuite/run_tests.sh`

-##Personal notes
+## Personal notes

-* Using regular Python hash tables to hold data from log file
+* Using regular Python hash tables to hold data from log file.
-* Using a custom ordered linked list for feature 1, feature 2, feature 3 and feature 4
+* Using a custom ordered linked list for feature 1, feature 2, feature 3 and feature 4.
 * At this point feature 3 does not pass the basic test due a misunderstanding on my side of the original requirements.
-* Alternatively, I was tempted to use Python collections, dictionaries and numpy to sort data easily.
-However, custom Data Structures are provided
+* Alternatively, I was tempted to use Python collections, dictionaries and numpy (removed in this [commit](https://github.com/AngelAlvarado/custom-linked-list-analyze-log-file/commit/4f22b739b7594b58a70900d8bcd2ab6f42b06661) to sort data easily.
+However, custom Data Structures are provided.

 ## References